Suzu0071/jcks-Trident/Instructions/README.md

 + Check macros, I included my PRINT_START but still c: (in Macros.cfg)
 + Change printer.cfg for what end you use (mainsail or fluidd)
 + Change KAMP for what you need, I only enabled adaptive meshing since its usefull for proximity probes, TAP, PNP, NPN, etc. (in KAMP/KAMP_Settings.cfg)
++ KAMP also requires firmware retraction, set your desired settings (in FRetraction.cfg)

 Download all the files in this repository to your main config location: